nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 print the differences, if any.
 If there is more than 1 item in the list provided to the function, it will then print the details of the last and most current instant of the item.

+### Alert
+The alert command is mainly handled by the `AddAlertCommand` class and `RemoveAlertCommand` class, both of which extend the `Command` class.
+It is parsed bu the `AlertParser` class, which extends the `Parser` class.

+When the user executes a command that begins with the word `alert`, the ParserHandler will create a new `AlertParser` object and pass in the appropriate `input`, as well as the corresponding `inventory` where the
 ## Product scope
 ### Target user profile